qbrc-cnap/cnap/docs/workflows.md

 First, we note that the `target` key does not point at a string like with the other two elements, but instead points at an object.
 For the text and dropdown discussed prior, `target` pointed at a string and there was an obvious 1:1 mapping of the GUI input element and the WDL input.
 The backend is able to directly associate the data captured in the UI element and the data that needs to be supplied to the WDL workflow.

-By having `target` point at an object, we allow for input elements to map to potentially >=1 WDL inputs.
-Our dummy WDL accepts *separate* arrays for the tumor and normal sequence files.
+By having `target` point at an object, we allow for input elements to map to potentially >=1 WDL inputs and perform data transformations in the process.
+Recall that our WDL accepts *separate* arrays for the tumor and normal sequence files.
 However, the developer may only want to display a single file-chooser, and let the backend apply logic to determine which are the tumor and normal samples (perhaps by inferring based on the file name).
 This object-based `target` allows for exactly this type of flexibility.

 In addition to mapping a single GUI element to potentially multiple WDL inputs, the object-based `target` specification allows the developer to apply arbitrary transformations to GUI elements that *do* happen to map 1:1 to the WDL inputs.
 For the moment, it's enough to be aware of this functionality.